 Rooted in love and rising up in action, Christians and other people of faith will not be moved.
 We intend to bear witness to our God-given faith that life and not death will have the last word.
 We intend to become the people that God meant us to be: people who are good stewards of God’s Creation, people who are a blessing to Earth and all its communities.
 So some of us join Citizens Climate Lobby, a bipartisan organization that pushes for a price on carbon; some of us join our local chapter of 350.org and become part of the global climate movement; those of us who are white and privileged listen to the voices of racial minorities, indigenous peoples, and the poor, knowing that they are God’s beloved and the ones hit first and hardest by climate change.
 Together we intend to build a world in which everyone can thrive.
 There is so much that we can do – so many ways to bear fruit!

 As we prepare to receive Communion together, to receive the body and blood of Christ and to take in His presence and strength, I invite you to ask yourself: How is God calling you to rise up and take part in the healing of the world?

 SustainIslandHome.org was piloted by the Episcopal Diocese of California.
-It will be available to the entire Episcopal Church, starting on Ash Wednesday, March 6, 2019.
+It will be gradually unrolled in dioceses across The Episcopal Church starting in Lent, 2019, and will reach the whole Church by Earth Day.
 For more information about SustainIslandHome, visit the “Advocacy for Climate Solutions” page of the Diocese of California: diocal.org/climate.

 Sermon delivered by the Rev. Dr. Margaret Bullitt-Jonas